Teaching Hand Washing in Ecuador

-Children are “agents of change” and with their positive energy and new ideas can cause a change in habits in their homes.
-They also represent the greatest need in that they suffer the most from diarrheal and respiratory diseases.
+Children are eager learners and “agents of change” with their positive energy and openness to new ideas.
+They enjoy playing with water and bubbles, and are especially receptive to volunteers’ personal attention.
+Further, the lessons they learn about proper hand washing can cause a change in habits in their homes – improving their families’ health.
+Children, who suffer the most from diarrheal and respiratory diseases, also have the most to gain by adopting good hygiene habits.
 Latrines, clean water, and immunizations are all important and necessary health initiatives.
+The children we serve in Ecuador benefit from these resources through our generous partner.
 However, washing hands with soap will save more lives than any single vaccine or other medical intervention.

-Perhaps the most important health contribution volunteers can make in Ecuador is to model handwashing with soap and water at the daycare centers and to help children develop this habit from an early age.
-The little ones at the daycare centers need help reaching the soap, scrubbing their hands, and drying them.
-They may seem like a small task, but it can go a long way for the long-term health of these children.
+Perhaps the most important health contribution volunteers make in Ecuador is to model hand washing with soap and water at the early childhood development centers and to help children reach the soap, and scrub and dry their hands.
+Such lessons may seem small, but the children’s long-term health depends on these interventions.